the-turing-way/the-turing-way/book/content/code_styling/Code_Styling.md

 Jon Peirce - "Comments are love-letters to your future self".

 Linting?

 Linting is error checking on the fly - it will check your syntax as you code and will show you where certain errors are, such as mismatched brackets, missing commas etc.

+Linting is often indicated using underlining of potential problems (much like a spell checker).
+Until all of the underlining has disappeared, the code will not run.
+The degree of linting will depend on the Integrated Development Environment that you are using (IDE).

 Whitespace
 The functional importance of whitespace depends on the programming language you use, however the importance for accessibility does not.
 In langugages like Python, whitespace is used for nesting i.e. loops and if statements are bracketted by white space: